jiangyilism/arm-toolchain/arm-software/embedded/README.md

 ## Providing feedback and reporting issues

-Please raise an issue via [Github issues](https://github.com/arm/arm-toolchain/issues) and add the `ATfE` label if it is specific to the Arm Toolchain for Embedded.
+Please raise an issue via [GitHub issues](https://github.com/arm/arm-toolchain/issues) and add the `ATfE` label if it is specific to the Arm Toolchain for Embedded.

 ## Contributions and Pull Requests